0. Introduction

 The consequent is also known as the "then portion" or the "right-hand side."
 This part describes what will happen when the Rule is run.

-Finally after the Rule is defined, there is a (run)
+Finally after the Rule is defined, there is a (run).
+In

 - ← 1.
 Saying Hello